Le0Developer/go-twitch-channel-point-miner/README.md

 After enabling, the metrics will be available at `http://localhost:8080/metrics` (or whatever host:port you configured).

 > [!TIP]
-> If you're running the miner in Docker, make sure to expose the Prometheus port in your `docker-compose.yml` file.
+> If you're running the miner in Docker, you may need to expose the Prometheus port in your `docker-compose.yml` file.
 > Only if you want to access it from outside the container.

 > [!WARNING]